nv-legate/legate.numpy/docs/cunumeric/source/user/usage.rst

 By default, this command will use 4 CPUs to run the program, but is configurable through the LEGATE_CONFIG environment variable.
-For example, to use 2 CPUs instead, run the following
+For example, to use 2 GPUs instead, run the following

 .. code-block:: sh

-    LEGATE_CONFIG="--cpus 2" python main.py
+    LEGATE_CONFIG="--gpus 2" python main.py

 For more information on how resources can be allocated using this environment variable, see `Using LEGATE_CONFIG`_.